The Orientation Day activities help new students (including ACCS & SCD students) to meet staff

 Students who fail assessments are given the opportunity to resubmit them, having gained the benefit of written lecturer feedback.

-If a student is identified as “At Risk” (PBC students see P21 ACADEMIC PROGRESS SCD students see SCD Monitoring Course Progress of Overseas Students Policy and SCD Students-at-Academic-Risk-Policy-and-Procedures-) they may be required to access support, as advised by faculty, to assist in improving their results.
+If a student is identified as “At Risk” (PBC students see Student Course Progress Policy and Student Course Progress Procedure SCD students see SCD Monitoring Course Progress of Overseas Students Policy and SCD Students-at-Academic-Risk-Policy-and-Procedures-) they may be required to access support, as advised by faculty, to assist in improving their results.
 This may include meeting with their faculty Growth Group advisor, attending a study group, accessing tutoring, etc.

 At the end of each semester, student progress is examined by the Dean of Studies.
 It is also the role of the Dean of Studies to re-enrol students, resulting in any academic issues that surfaced in the previous semester being discussed at this time, and recommendations to strengthen the student’s progress are explored.